mefryar/mefryar.github.io/about.md

 Design](https://epod.cid.harvard.edu/) at Harvard Kennedy School, working to help policymakers use data and evidence for decision making.

+## Subscribing
+You can get email notifications about new posts for free using [Feedrabbit](https://feedrabbit.com/), or your favorite RSS/Atom feed reader.

 ## Contact

 Don't hesitate to reach out!